 Click below on the tape format you have to read a little about the video tapes and see the some guide prices.
 If you you're not sure what your tape is, scroll down this page until you see it, or just ask for help.
 I have possibly the largest selection of video cassette formats available in the UK.
 All kinds of video cassette and camcorder tapes can be copied at prices which make it well worth leaving it to an expert.

 We usually provide DV-AVI files of 13GB per hour from most video formats.
 These are much higher quality than the compressed files you would get from a cheap video to USB converter gadget, and are much better suited to editing.
 In the case of minidv and Digital8 tapes, these DV-AVI files are a pure lossless copy from teh digital tape contents which even retain the original time/date information which some software can access.
 Additionally I offer MPEG4 files of about 4GB per hour, ideal for playback on most modern TVs as well as portable devices, the extra cost for these smaller files is very minimal.
 Some professional studio tapes are available as other video file formats including 10-bit YUV (huge file sizes though).

-Most customers today prefer video files to DVDs,
+Most customers today prefer video files to DVDs, some

 pricing is shown here for the more popular formats.
-Video files
+Video files are

-the cost to DV-AVI video files would be:
+to DV-AVI video files would be:

 £7 per hour for miniDV (miniDV/DVCAM and Digital8 are a pure digital lossless transfer, retaining the original time/date data, which some video editing software can access)

 £8 per hour for Video8/Hi8/Digital8

 £9 per hour for VHS, SVHS, Beta or microMV

 £10.50 per hour for HDV to lossless full quality High Definition MPEG2 files, consuming around 12GB/hour.